benoit-liquet/COMBSS-GLM-R/APPLICATION/README.md

 genes is progressively built up: by k = 8 the model already achieves 95% accuracy, and perfect classification is reached at k = 12 with genes 187, 246, 509, 545, 910, 1074, 1319, 1389, 1645, 1954, 1955, and 2050.
 Beyond
-k = 13, accuracy drops back to 95% and remains stable, indicating that the inclusion of additional noise genes degrades performance slightly, which confirms that the method correctly identifies the optimal model size.
+k = 13, accuracy drops back to 95% and remains stable.

 ## Algorithm Details